microsoft/ML-For-Beginners/2-Regression/4-Logistic/README.md

 🎓 Weighted Avg: The calculation of the mean metrics for each label, taking label imbalance into account by weighting them by their support (the number of true instances for each label).

 ✅ Can you think which metric you should watch if you want your model to reduce the number of false negatives?
-## Visualize the ROC Curve of this Model
+## Visualize the ROC curve of this model

 This is not a bad model; its accuracy is in the 80% range so ideally you could use it to predict the color of a pumpkin given a set of variables.